kristofa/work-exposure/README.md

 ```

 It shows the total workdays logged and the total workdays logged on jira issues which have a worktype label.
+If you expect that every issue has a 'work type' defined this shows you for which percentage of the logged time a work type is missing.

 #### work type overview